Foods for and against your teeth

 - Sugarless chewing gum: Chewing sugar-free gum after meals and snacks can help rinse harmful acid off your teeth to help you preserve tooth enamel.
 But be sure it’s sugarless!
 Chewing gum containing sugar may actually increase your chances of developing a cavity.
 Sugarless gum containing xylitol, which has been shown to have decay-preventive qualities, may even have an added benefit.
 Research indicates that xylitol most likely inhibits the growth of Streptococcus mutans, the oral bacteria that cause cavities.

 - Green and black teas: Tea contains compounds that suppress bacteria, slowing down the processes responsible for tooth decay and gum disease.
 Depending on the type of water you use to brew your tea, a cup of tea can also be a source of fluoride.
-Just remember: Don’t add sugar to your tea.
+If you add sugar to your tea, be sure you rinse with water or brush afterward.

 - Water with fluoride: Fluoridated drinking water, or any product you make with fluoridated water, helps your teeth.
 This includes powdered juices and dehydrated soups.
 If fluoridated tap water is not available where you live, ask your dentist about fluoride supplementation.

 - Starchy, refined carbohydrates: Foods such as chips, bread, pasta or crackers can be as harmful to the teeth as candy.
 Starches made from white flour are simple carbohydrates and can linger in your mouth and then break down into simple sugars.
 Bacteria feed on these sugars and produce acid, which causes tooth decay.
 Avoid eating them throughout the day and brush afterward.